puppetlabs/facter/CONTRIBUTING.md

 ## Getting Started

-* Make sure you have a [Jira account](http://tickets.puppetlabs.com)
+* Make sure you have a [Jira account](https://tickets.puppetlabs.com).
-* Make sure you have a [GitHub account](https://github.com/signup/free)
+* Make sure you have a [GitHub account](https://github.com/signup/free).
-* Submit a ticket for your issue, assuming one does not already exist.
+* Submit a Jira ticket for your issue if one does not already exist.
   * Clearly describe the issue including steps to reproduce when it is a bug.
   * Make sure you fill in the earliest version that you know has the issue.
+  * A ticket is not necessary for [trivial changes](https://puppet.com/community/trivial-patch-exemption-policy)
-* Fork the repository on GitHub
+* Fork the repository on GitHub.

 ## New Facts